 The Raspberry PI family is by far the most successful single-board-computer (SBC) out there.

-Many other SBC companies failed to succeed (beyond becoming a niche product), because they were not able comply to these factors - even providing a much better HW wouldn't help.
-Without being able to address the key area - proper and long-term SW support - these devices are pretty much worth nothing.
+Many other SBC companies failed to succeed (beyond becoming a niche product), because they were not able to comply to these factors - even providing a much better HW wouldn't help.
+Without being able to address the key area - solid long-term SW support - these devices are pretty much worth nothing.

 Providing, evolving and maintaining quality SW is a continuous process over a long period in time.
 That's what many manufactures underestimate!
 And that's why they usually fail.

-And that's the main reason to go for a PI.
+And that's the main reason why people and OEMs stick to a PI.

 Taking a rather mediocre device (HW) like the RPI and make it a high quality audio transport.